rstens/docs/README.md

 **Caveat**
 Weekly reports represent a snapshot at the time of generation.
-Online status through JIRA and Zephyr might no longer reflect the weekly report as this information is always current.
+Online status through JIRA and TestRail might no longer reflect the weekly report as this information is always current.
 In case of concerns, it is always recommended to contact the project manager for clarification.